 17.8.2 Subject to the provisions of Clause 17.8.3, the amounts payable to the Contractor for Works shall be adjusted in the IPC issued by the Authority Engineer for the increase or decrease in the index cost of inputs for the works, by the addition or subtraction of the amounts determined by the formulae specified in Clause 17.8.4.

 17.8.3 To the extent that any compensation or reimbursement for increase or decrease in costs to the Contractor is not covered by the provisions of this or other Clauses in this Agreement, the costs and prices payable under this Agreement shall be deemed to include the amounts required to cover the contingency of such other increase or decrease of costs and prices.

-17.8.4 The Contract Priceshall be adjusted for increase or decrease in rates and prices of labour, Materials, fuel and lubricants, equipment, Machinery, Plant and other Materials or inputs in accordance with the principles, procedures and formulae specified below:15
+17.8.4 The Contract Price for Works under schedule G shall be adjusted for increase or decrease in rates and prices of labour, Materials, fuel and lubricants, equipment, Machinery, Plant and other Materials or inputs in accordance with the principles, procedures and formulae specified below:15

 (a) Price adjustment shall be applied on completion of the specified stage of the respective item of work in accordance with Schedule-G. The 1st Quarter will start from Bid Due date month;

 (b) Adjustment for each item of work/stage shall be made separately;

-15The following changes may be made for project specific cases:

-For project which includes both (i) civil and track works, and (ii) signalling and telecommunication works, retain paragraphs (c), (d), (e), (f), (g) and (h); and delete paragraphs (i), (j) and (k) relating to electrification works.

-For project for signalling and telecommunication works only, delete paragraphs (c), (d), (e) relating to civil works and track works, renumber paragraphs (f), (g) and (h) as (c), (d) and (e) respectively; and change reference to sub-paragraph (h) to sub-paragraph (e) in the renumbered paragraphs; and delete paragraphs (i), (j) and (k) relating to electrification works.

-For electrification works only, delete paragraphs (c), (d), (e) relating to civil works and track work, delete paragraphs (f), (g) and (h) relating to signalling and telecom works; renumber paragraphs (i), (j) and (k) relating to electrification works as (c), (d) and (e) respectively; and also change reference to sub-paragraph (k) to sub-paragraph (e) in the renumbered paragraphs.

 (c) The following expressions and meanings are assigned to the value of the work done for civil and track work:

 EW = Value of work done for the completion of a stage under the item earthwork;